cturgeon/climbing-app-v2/README.md

 Up next:

+- [ ] visualizations for climb stats
+- [ ] sort by grade

+When I can get to it:

 - [ ] migrate all images from mantine to next/image
-- [ ] visualizations for climb stats
 - [ ] selecting (drawer, footer?) walls on route page

-- [ ] comments feedback linked to database
+idk sometime in the future:

 - [ ] delete functions for admin forms
-- [x] thumbnails for climbs - click to enlarge
 - [ ] 'want-to-climb' list
 - [ ] 4x4 with (climb selector, timers, more?...)